Anub12/pythonaigtav/README.md

 This is an AI algorithm which can play games with you....

-1. use 'w' for moving using keyboard input
+1. use 'w' for moving, using keyboard input library
-2. use camera perspective after motion detection
+2. use camera perspective after motion detection for dodging from objects or changing direction